Plumsail/documents-docs/source/document-generation/common-docx-xlsx/formatters.rst

-Value formatters in DOCX and XLSX templates
+Value formatters in DOCX, XLSX and PPTX templates
 ===========================================

 You can use formatters to add complex logic to values rendered in your templates.
 For example, you can change value format, hide content, join arrays, etc.

-This article covers formatters for both DOCX and XLSX templates.
+This article covers formatters for DOCX, XLSX and PPTX templates.

 .. contents:: List of formatters
    :local: